coder-Rishi05/next-dashboard/README.md

 # TypeScript

-You may also notice most files have a .ts or .tsx suffix.
-This is because the project is written in TypeScript.
-We wanted to create a course that reflects the modern web landscape.
+files have a .ts or .tsx suffix, because the project is written in TypeScript.

-It's okay if you don't know TypeScript - we'll provide the TypeScript code snippets when required.

---- chapter 1 completed ---
+--- chapter 1 completed (Setting up the project)---

 ---

-# chapter - 2 (tailwind & css)
+# chapter - 2 (diffrent ways of applying css )
+tailwind & vanilla css

 1. How to add a global CSS file to your application.